Gelitha/slide-snap/README.md

-# Slide Change Screenshot App
+# Slide Snap: Automatic Screenshot Capture for Presentations

 This PyQt5 application automatically captures screenshots of your screen when it detects significant visual changes, such as slide transitions during a presentation.
 It's designed to run in the background, minimizing distractions.

 ## Features

 *   **Automatic Screenshot Capture:** Captures screenshots when a visual change is detected (e.g., a slide change).
 *   **Adjustable Sensitivity:** Fine-tune the sensitivity threshold to control the amount of change required to trigger a screenshot.
 *   **Adjustable Interval:** Set the time interval (in seconds) between screen checks.
 *   **Video Detection:** Automatically pauses capturing when video playback is detected, preventing unnecessary screenshots.
 Resumes automatically when video stops.